ethereumclassic/ethereumclassic.github.io/content/blog/2023-06-28-etc-transaction-security-what-is-a-good-number-of-block-confirmations/index.md

 ![Steps for a transaction to be included in the blockchain.](./22.png)

-As seen in the diagram in this section, and as explained in our previous article, an ETC transaction may go through up to seven steps before being included in a block.
+As seen in the diagram in this section and as explained in our previous article, an ETC transaction may go through up to seven steps before being included in a block.

 Any transaction that is not included in a block yet is insecure because it is not even entered into the history of the ledger.